Q: I am 24 and have coverage through my father’s employer. But I could buy my own insurance in the exchange instead. What are the pros and cons?

 A. First, compare the costs:

-- If you shop in the exchange, your eligibility for subsidies is based on household income.
+- If you shop in the exchange for your own coverage, your eligibility for subsidies is based on household income.
 If your father claims you as a dependent on his tax return, his income (and the rest of his household’s income) would be counted in determining whether you’re eligible for subsidies in the exchange.
 But if you file your own taxes, your household income would be based on the income on your own return.

 - Be sure to compare the non-premium costs of the various options too.
 Consider the deductible, copays, coinsurance, and out-of-pocket maximum on the plan through your father’s employer, and how it compares with the options you could get on your own.